Translate

 Beauty – BSB10120 Certificate I in Workplace Skills

-This qualification has an emphasis on the practical aspects of Beauty Therapy and will provide students with experience in a broad range of beauty therapy treatments and services including facial treatments, leg and arm massage, hair removal, lash and brow treatments as well as nail and make-up services.
-As well as Communication methods used within the industry and to develop knowledge of occupation health & safety requirements.
+This qualification has an emphasis on the practical aspects of Beauty Therapy and provides students with experience in a broad range of beauty therapy treatments and services, including facial treatments, leg and arm massage, hair removal, lash and brow treatments, as well as nail and make-up services.
+Students develop their knowledge of communication methods used within the industry and occupational health & safety requirements.

-Various excursions to retail outlets throughout the year enable students to associate their units of study within the course to everyday tasks in customer service roles.
+Various excursions to retail outlets throughout the year enable students to associate their units of study within the course with everyday tasks in customer service roles.

-This course provides training for people interested in pursuing a career associated with the Hospitality industry.
+This course provides training for people interested in pursuing a career in the Hospitality industry.
 This course will be of interest to students who wish to gain skills and knowledge about working in coffee shops and cafes.

 ACM20121 – Certificate II Animal Care (partial completion)

-This course aims to provide an introduction for the care and maintenance of animals.
+This course aims to provide an introduction to the care and maintenance of animals.
 You will learn about the animal care industry and careers available in its many sectors.

 Workplace Learning

-The information obtained through their log book also assists in the preparation of a resume.
-Our school is very privileged to have the support of many local Mandurah and surrounding areas businesses who kindly give our students a chance to gain experience – all of which will put them in good stead for post school transition/employment.
+The information obtained through their logbook also assists in the preparation of a resume.
+Our school is very privileged to have the support of many local Mandurah and surrounding areas businesses who kindly give our students a chance to gain experience, all of which will put them in good standing for post-school transition/employment.